yuanzhi-zhu/yuanzhi-zhu.github.io/_posts/Blogs/2023-05-25-Bayesian-Posterior-Sampling.md

 ---

-The [last post](2022/06/21/Real-NVP-Intro/) was written around one year ago, when I decided to switch my semester project topic from style transfor with normalizing flow to applications (image restoration) of diffusion models.
+The [last post](2022/06/21/Real-NVP-Intro/) was written around one year ago, when I decided to switch my semester project topic from style transfer with normalizing flow to applications (image restoration) of diffusion models.

-In my current engineering-oriented master thesis, I find myself longing for the elegance of theory of diffusion models.
+In my current engineering-oriented master's thesis, I find myself longing for the elegance of the theory of diffusion models.
 As a solution, I have made the decision to dedicate my spare time to learning Bayesian sampling.

-Hence I will write a series of posts to record this learning process and to improve my understanding of this topic by reorganizing the knowledge.
-In this post, I will start with some basics and a brief introduction of this topic.
+Hence I will write a series of posts to record this learning process and to improve my understanding of this topic by reorganizing my knowledge.
+In this post, I will start with some basics and a brief introduction to this topic.

 ## Introduction